Delaware.gov logo

 The guidelines establish a framework for assessing and documenting plans to establish and maintain public access to Delaware’s shorelines, particularly where public funds are used for beach nourishment, maintenance or improvement.

-Beginning in Fiscal Year 2027 (July 2026 to June 2027), all communities receiving nourishment projects from either the state or federal government will be required to have an approved shoreline public access plan prior to project initiation.
+Beginning in January 2027, all communities receiving nourishment projects from either the state or federal government will be required to have an approved shoreline public access plan prior to project initiation.

 Federal nourishment projects currently in planning or design, including Delaware Bay beach nourishment projects, must have an access plan in development to remain eligible for implementation.